-Date (attach color samples here or on separate 8.5 x 11 sheet)
+Date (attach color samples here or on separate 8.5 x 11 sh neet)

-Lot #
+Lot # -

 Street Address

-Builder/Owner
+Builder/Owner -

-The following items are being submitted f Committee: or approval by the Discovery West Architectural Landscape Revie
+The following items are being submitted d for approval by the Discovery West Architectural Lands scape Review Committee:

 Building Colors: Upper Body

 Lower Body

 Trim

 Other

 Other

-Roof Selection
+Roof Selection (submit with Final Applic plans ation

-Window Color:
+Window Color: (submit with Final Appli cation plans)

-Exterior Masonry:
+-

-Front & all other Exterior Doors: (Catalog cuts attached)
+Front & all other Exterior Doors: (Catalo g cuts attached)

 Exterior Lighting: (Catalog cut attached)

+Landscape Plan: (submit with Final Appl ication plans)

 Gutter and Downspout Colors:

 The ARC approval process for color palettes is two-fold.
 The colors will be reviewed and preliminarily approved in the office.
 The approved palette will then be required to be put on site on a 4x4 color board with exact claddings for ARC review in the field against other previously approved adjacent Homes.
+The color board shall remain on site until the home is painted.